British Library Sounds: Selected highlights

-Over 250 hours of radio programmes about African literary, social and cultural affairs.
-Made at the Transcription Centre in London, the recordings were broadcast throughout Africa and sometimes on the BBC World Service.
+More than 250 hours of radio programmes about African literary, social and cultural affairs.
+Made at the Transcription Centre in London that was established by Dennis Duerden, the recordings were broadcast throughout Africa and sometimes on the BBC World Service.
 Ranging from radio dramas to magazine programmes, from politics to poetry, as well as music, this collection provides a view of Africa in the mid-1960s.
 Contributors include Wole Soyinka, Dennis Brutus, Lenrie Peters, John Pepper Clark, Richard Rive, Raymond Kunene, Chinua Achebe, Kofi Awoonor, Cosmo Pieterse, Ama Ata Aidoo, Chris McGregor and the Blue Notes, Dudu Pukwana, and Abdullah Ibrahim.